Tocal College: Tocal College

+Architecture Awards and Recognition

-The College, even during its construction, attracted much interest from the architectural profession.
+The college, even during its construction, attracted much interest from the architectural profession.
 Geoffrey Bawa visited the complex in 1965, remarking that it was "the only building in Australia that he admired".
 However, not all shared similar views.
 The principles demonstrated, including the application of craftsmanship, the emphasis on clarity of structural expression, the use of locally derived forms and locally sourced materials, passive climate control, and loose extendable planning and the integration of the built form with the landscape, were an anathema to the prevailing modernist, international, institutional architecture of its time.
 Robin Boyd, an emerging architectural critic, considered the project far too retrospective and nostalgic.

-The College has been critically acclaimed in numerous written publications by architectural and structural critics, including those by J. M. Freeland and Jennifer Taylor and continues to revered as one of the most important late twentieth century works in Australia, being one of the entries in the Docomomo world survey and was one of the first 20 buildings to be considered under the modernism theme in Australia.
+The college was critically acclaimed in numerous written publications by architectural and structural critics, including those by J.M.
+Freeland and Jennifer Taylor and continues to revered as one of the most important late twentieth century works in Australia, being one of the entries in the Docomomo world survey and was one of the first 20 buildings to be considered under the modernism theme in Australia.
 It is noted as being an exemplary example of a group of buildings referred to in Apperly's' Identifying Australian Architecture' as illustrating late twentieth century Sydney regionalist architecture applied to a large scale non residential project, as well as Freeland "Architecture in Australia" follows on from his preceding accreditation that the award of the 1963 Sulman medal to Cox and McKay for the Emerald Hills project impelled the Sydney Style into prominence, further accredits the receipt of both the Sulman and Blacket awards in 1965 to Tocal College, along with the award of the 1964 Sulman medal to Woolley for the design of Goldstein Hall, as "the idiom was established".
 Freeland summates the qualities represented as "Its underlying qualities were timeless but its appearance was uniquely mid twentieth century.
 In its development, application and appropriateness it was thoroughly and distinctly AustralianThe construction of the buildings, direct, simple and thoughtful, had a crafted quality and was often exposed as a powerful part of the design.
 Because it contained much that was Australian generated it seemed to hold a promise that after a century and a quarter Australian architecture might at last be going Australian".